Blog

 Comparative analysis of foreign exchange rates: Alpian’s competitive advantage over other Swiss providers

-In Switzerland, the average FX mark-up—the fees charged by intermediaries over market rates—is estimated at around 1.4%, leading to frustration for many individuals.
+In Switzerland, the average FX mark-up, the fees charged by intermediaries over market rates, is estimated at around 1,7%, leading to frustration for many individuals.
 As Alpian is committed to offering better and more transparent FX rates to Swiss residents and expatriates, this study aims to assess our competitive positioning in the Swiss FX market compared to other providers.

-By utilising a systematic approach, we collected and analysed FX rates from Alpian and eight other key players in the market, focusing on the most commonly used currency pairs in Switzerland.
-The results indicate that Alpian consistently offers the most competitive rates in Switzerland for retail clients during business days on the most used currency pairs: EUR/CHF, USD/CHF, and GBP/CHF.
+By utilising a systematic approach, we collected and analysed FX rates from Alpian and 5 other key groups of players in the market, focusing on the most commonly used currency pairs in Switzerland.
+The results indicate that Alpian consistently offers the most competitive rates in Switzerland for retail clients during business days on the most used currency pairs: EUR/CHF (USD/CHF and GBP/CHF show similar relative rankings).

 Overview of Alpian’s offering